intershop/intershop-pwa/docs/guides/migrations.md

 The `ishIntersectionObserver` returns all 3 `IntersectionStatus` change events `Visible`, `Pending` and now `NotVisible` as well.
 The custom project code needs to be adapted if it does not filter the events where it is used (e.g `if (event === 'Visible')`).

+The two standard themes `b2b` and `b2c` where refactored so the `b2c` theme could be changed into a [configurable theme](./themes.md#configurable-theme) that uses CSS custom properties (CSS variables).
+Since SCSS color calculations do not work with CSS custom properties (they need real values instead of `var(--corporate-primary)`), SCSS functions like `darken()` and `lighten()` were removed from the standard Intershop PWA SCSS styling.
+Existing projects that do not want to use a configurable theme do not need to apply these changes to their custom styling.

+To use the new [configurable theme](./themes.md#configurable-theme) feature the feature toggle `extraConfiguration` needs to be enabled.

 ## 3.3 to 4.0

 The Intershop PWA now uses Node.js 18.15.0 LTS with the corresponding npm version 9.5.0 and the `"lockfileVersion": 3,`.